TehArooj/Dart-Rest-Api-Recipenia/README.md

 # RECEIPE APP

-Recipe app that uses Firebase authentication, gets data from recipe API and shows each recipe card details
+Recipe app that uses Firebase authentication, gets data from recipe API and shows each recipe card details.
+User can add new recipes and store it to firebase firestore.

 ## Getting Started